 Our next stop is a sobering but powerful visit to sites of great importance memorializing the region’s dark WWI history.
 These beautiful memorials are a solemn reminder of not only Belgium’s but the world’s history.

 We will then head to the city center where the WWI Battle of Ypres had reduced the town of Ypres to rubble and was almost entirely destroyed.
 After the war, the citizens of Ypres meticulously reconstructed the town’s most important buildings, which in turn give it modern day medieval feel today.
 You’ll have free time to walk around, grab lunch on your own, and even visit the Flanders Field Museum.

 After, we’ll check out a newer brewery that opened in 2014 but is housed in a building with quite a bit of history.
 Kazematten‘s building was originally built as part of Louis XIV’s fortress back in the 1680s and used for storing weapons into the 20th century.
 We’ll get to taste their Grotten Sante, a spicy dark brown beer, and their Wiper Times 14, a highly fermented blond beer.
 We’ll finish our visit with a delicious dinner at Kazematten’s restaurant.

 Day 5: Watou

-We’ll continue make our way through fields of wheat, barley, and hops to arrive In de Vrede at St. Sixtus Abbey, a fully functioning abbey where the monks are world-famous for producing fantastic Westvletren Belgian-style beers.
+We’ll continue making our way through fields of wheat, barley, and hops to arrive In de Vrede at St. Sixtus Abbey, a fully functioning abbey where the monks are world-famous for producing fantastic Westvletren Belgian-style beers.
 This used to be one of the only places in the world where you could buy these highly sought after beers.
 Though the monks have made the beer available for sale online, it doesn’t take away from experiencing the abbey firsthand.
 We’ll have time to stop in for a beer (or two) before heading to a rousing game of Boltra (we’ll explain the rules, don’t worry!).